 Andy Enfield was named Head Men's Basketball Coach at SMU on April 1, 2024.

-In his first season on the Hilltop, he led the Mustangs to a 24-11 overall record and earned a No. 1 seed in the NIT.
-The Mustangs went 13-7 in the program’s inaugural season in the ACC to tie for fourth, recording a 7-3 road record in league play.
+In his first season, the Mustangs went 24-11 and earned a No. 1 seed in the NIT.
+The Mustangs went 13-7 in the program’s inaugural ACC season to tie for fourth, recording a 7-3 road mark in league play.
 SMU also won the Acrisure Holiday Invitational.
-The Mustangs were one of just two teams in the nation with six players averaging at least 9.9 points and one of just eight teams in the NCAA top 50 for field goal percentage and field goal defense.
+The Mustangs were one of just two teams in the nation with six players averaging at least 9.9 points and one of just eight teams in the NCAA top 50 for field-goal percentage and field-goal defense.
 SMU signed the nation’s fourth-ranked high school recruiting class, which is the best in program history.
-In 14 seasons as a head coach, Enfield is 285-186 overall while leading teams to eight of a possible 13 postseasons, including seven of the past nine.

-A proven winner, Enfield burst onto the coaching scene in 2013 when, in his second year as a head coach, he guided Florida Gulf Coast to the Sweet 16 of the NCAA Tournament.
-Following that success, he was hired by the University of Southern California (USC), where he led the Trojans to five of the last eight NCAA Tournaments, including a run to the Elite Eight in 2021.
+A proven winner, Enfield has led three different programs to the NCAA Tournament.
+He is one of 24 active coaches to have led three universities to March Madness.
+He burst onto the coaching scene in 2013 when, in his second year as a head coach, he guided Florida Gulf Coast to the Sweet 16 of the NCAA Tournament.
+Following that success, he was hired by the University of Southern California (USC), where he led the Trojans to the Elite Eight in 2021.
+The Mustangs earned an NCAA bid in his second season on the Hilltop.

-His teams also excelled in the classroom by setting the program's top team GPAs.
-Enfield brought in eight consecutive Top-30 recruiting classes, with the 2022 class ranking No. 7 and the 2023 class ranking No. 4.
+Enfield brought in eight consecutive top-30 recruiting classes, with the 2022 class ranking No. 7 nationally and the 2023 class ranking No. 4 nationally.

 Over his final seven seasons at USC, the Trojans had eight players selected in the NBA Draft, tied for the fifth-most by any program in the country, with Evan Mobley going No. 3 overall in the 2021 NBA Draft and Onyeka Okongwu being selected No. 6 in the 2020 Draft.
-USC was one of three teams to have had at least one player selected in six of the last seven NBA Drafts.
-In total, 11 players during Enfield's time at USC have made the NBA.
+In total, 11 players during Enfield's time at USC have played in the NBA.

 Enfield captivated the nation in 2013 as the head coach at FGCU, as he guided the first-ever No. 15 seed into the NCAA Sweet Sixteen with impressive wins over second-seeded Georgetown and seventh-seeded San Diego State and introduced the world to "Dunk City," FGCU's high-flying and high-speed offense which often ended with thunderous dunks.
 Enfield led the Eagles to a school-record 26 wins that season, including a victory over a Miami team that finished ranked No. 5.
 The Eagles won the Atlantic Sun Tournament in resounding fashion in just the school's second season of NCAA Division I postseason eligibility and became the first team since Florida in 1987 to win the first two NCAA Tournament games it ever played.
 In his first year at FGCU (2011-12), he led the team to the Atlantic Sun Tournament Championship game.